Ask-Jennie/ask-jennie/tutorials/Uploading-Angular-UI-Module.md

 ```

 The software then upload component files and create automation details which is further uploaded to server.
-Also jennie.conf.json is created under the directory.
+Also, jennie.conf.json is created under the directory.

 The final automation configuration is generated and stored in the same directory as `jennie.conf.json` file.